23andMe/bonsaitree/README.md

 Installation and testing
 ------------------------
-To install:
+To install: in the bonsaitree directory containing the file Makefile, type
 ```
-make
-python setup.py install
+make install
 ```
+at a command prompt.
+See the [Troubleshooting](#Troubleshooting) section below for common errors.

-To test:
+To test: in the directory containing the file Makefile, type
 ```
 make test
 ```